mndk0076/mndk0076.github.io/README.md

 ### 3.1.8 Case Construction
 ---------------------------
-This section is completely optional, if you don't intend to package the webcam and raspberry pi together, feel free to omit this section.
+This part is completely optional, if you don't intend to package the webcam and raspberry pi together, feel free to omit this section.

+Due to the delicate nature of this project, we decided to build a case to pack everything neatly together.
+In doing not only did we protect fragile Raspberry Pi, but we also added an area where the webcam's focal point will be fixated to, to ease the scanning process.

+We chose to build the case out of high density insulation foam.
+The reason we chose foam is because it is fairly easy to work with and can cut or sanded down to one's liking.
+It is a quintessential material for modelling.
+That being said, it is an insulation foam, which means it traps heat and that can cause a problem for designing cases.
+The Raspberry Pi creates heat even under normal workload.
+This is exactly why tried left extra room for the foam surrounding the Raspberry Pi.
+The extra room is about one-eighth of an inch and that in conjunction with windows for accessing the ports creates enough airflow for the raspberry pi to keep functioning under constant workload.

-We started with a few rough sketches of the overall outline of the case, then later decided on building a sliding top.
-It’s a fairly simple design, yet it is a lot more interesting than slotted laser-cut acrylic cases.
+To begin all this, we started with a few rough sketches of the overall outline of the case, then later decided on building a sliding top.
+The sliding design is useful as it allows us to take the raspberry pi out when ever we want to, and it also acts as a divider for the two main parts, the webcam and the raspberry pi.
+It is indeed a fairly simple design, yet it is a lot more interesting than slotted laser-cut acrylic cases (more about this in recommendations section).
 The slot for the ports is chamfered inwards for convenience.
-The slider top cover holds the webcam, which will be pointing to a focal point where a QR code can be placed for quicker scanning.
+The slider top cover holds the webcam, which points to a focal point where a QR code can be placed for quicker scanning.

-Our design process consisted of brainstorming/outlining a rough sketch, followed by CAD model in AutoDesk Inventor, followed by the construction full scale foam model.
-It is imperative that less extra space while measuring, marking, or cutting on the foam.
-This is because if you make a mistake (for example accidently chipping off an edge) you can sand it down and still have a perfectly usable piece.
+Our design process consisted of brainstorming and outlining a rough sketch, followed by CAD model in designed in AutoDesk Inventor 2017, followed by the construction full scale foam model.
+It is imperative that you should leave extra space while measuring, marking, or cutting on the foam.
+This is because if you make a mistake (for example, accidently chipping off an edge) you can very easily sand it down and still have a perfectly usable piece.
+It extremely useful to use this technique as it minimizes the number times that a piece has to be designed, essentially down to one.

+We used a variety of tools to make cuts, wood tools work fine be beware because working with foam can be just as messy (if not worse) as working with wood.
+Machines like a band saw can also be utilized to cut foam.
+Although we personally preferred using an electric "hot rod" tool.
+The case construction can tricky, however we managed to build it (and paint it) in about 30 hours.
+Since it is insulating foam, it is as easy as painting on paper.

-Here is what our final case looked like.
-The cream/greyish ones are the AutoDesk renditions of it while the brown snapshots are the pictures of the full-scale foam model.
+Figure 4: depicts what our final case looked like.
+The cream/greyish ones are the AutoDesk renditions of the case while the brown snapshots are the pictures of the full-scale foam model we constructed.

 #### Image 4: A collection of pictures showcasing the CAD model (cream) and the real-life model (brown) of the case from various angles
 ![Case](https://github.com/ssehra/ssehra.github.io/blob/master/case_collage.PNG)